turingschool/trvrsl/docs/Speakers.md

 ## Aaron Patterson
 ![Aaron Patterson](/speakers/aaron-patterson.jpg)
-Legendary curer of meats and occassional programmer, Aaron is notorious for his scientific approach to solving the problems that developers didn't realize they had.
-The only person on earth who understand both the Matz Ruby Interpreter and ActiveRecord, Aaron also manages a team of cats and attempts to speak Japanese.
+Legendary curer of meats and occasional programmer, Aaron is notorious for his scientific approach to solving the problems that developers didn't realize they had.
+The only person on earth who understands both the Matz Ruby Interpreter and ActiveRecord, Aaron also manages a team of cats and attempts to speak Japanese.

 - [Twitter Link](https://twitter.com/tenderlove)